syomusha/MonitorYourRSAStation/README.md

 - **popup.html:** The HTML file for the extension popup, where the user can input their email and initiate a test email.

 - **manifest.json:** Configuration file for the extension, specifying permissions, icons, and other settings.

-- **index.html:** A simple HTML file that seems unused.
-Consider removing if unnecessary.

 ## Permissions